 Cob Wall Preparation

 The background must be free from dirt, grease and vegetation.
 These elements should be removed before repairs are underway.
 The removal of biological growths should be thoroughly carried out, as any remaining lichen, algae, etc; will grow back and attack the bonding between lime finishes and the background.
+The removal of ivy and other vegatation should be done with great care as it can often be within the cob.

 The first coat of lime render is applied by use of a laying on trowel or float, the coat is applied to a thickness of approximately 8-10mm thickness, coats much thicker than this will result in shrinkage cracks, in 2 coat work, this coat will need to be straightened by use of plastering straight edges, once flat the coating should be left to stiffen up, sometimes known as tightening, as this happens, the render should be compacted and compressed by scouring the render with a wood or polyurethane float, i.e., rubbing up in a circular motion.
 The over working of the surface should be avoided as this will draw lime to the surface.
 During the scouring process any shrinkage cracks should be closed, by pushing the crack back with the edge of the trowel and rubbing new material into the depression.